 If you’re already experienced with print queues and drivers, here are the main points.
 After you’ve read them, you can skip to Deploying your queue and driver .

-Install your manufacturer’s driver onto a trusted PaperCut Hive or Pocket edge node.
+1. Install your manufacturer’s driver onto a trusted PaperCut Hive or Pocket client (edge node).

-Print a test document to ensure that your queue works and is displaying the correct options and default settings in the Print dialog box.
+3. Print a test document to ensure that your print queue works and displays the correct options and default settings in the Print dialog box.

-Follow the steps in the admin console at Queues & Drivers > Create Find-Me print queue to create and deploy the new Find-Me queue.
+4. In the admin console, go to Queues & Drivers > Create Find-Me print queue and follow the steps to create and deploy the new Find-Me queue.

-Things to consider before setting up print queues
+Things to know before setting up print queues

 Print queues and their associated drivers are deployed to all user computers running the same OS.
 That is, you create a Windows print queue for copying to other Windows computers, and a macOS print queue for copying to other macOS computers.